 Your Guide To Winter Running

-As the colder temperatures have set in here in Connecticut and turkey trots and mitten runs are coming up, it’s time to start breaking out the winter running gear.
+As the colder temperatures have set in here in Connecticut, it’s time to start breaking out the winter running gear.
 I know so many people won’t even consider running in the winter, but there are big benefits to hitting the pavement or trail when it’s cold out.
 Here are some reasons why you should get outside this winter and some tips for staying safe and staying warm - including my personal recommendations.

 So many of us, myself included, suffer from Seasonal Affective Disorder (SAD).
 SAD is identified as a type of depression that has been linked to a biochemical imbalance in the brain prompted by shorter daylight hours and less sunlight.
 These things throw our circadian rhythms off.
 The symptoms of SAD most often occur in the fall and winter and include feeling depressed, loss of interest in activities, lack of energy, changes in sleep and appetite, and more.
 There are a number of treatments for SAD, and often, more than one is necessary.
 One of the well-known treatments for SAD is light therapy.
 Light therapy requires sitting in front of a special light lamp for 20 minutes each day, mimicking the sunlight.
 But, if you get outside for a run during the daylight hours, not only are you experiencing the benefits of the real sunlight, but running releases endorphins (our feel good hormones).